-The goal of this project is to standardize and reduce unnecessary pre-operative testing and evaluation of patients scheduled for elective surgery, through the development and implementation of standardized provincial pre-operative testing guidelines.
+The goal of this project is to standardize and reduce inappropriate pre-operative testing and evaluation of patients scheduled for elective surgery, through the development and implementation of standardized provincial pre-operative testing, consultation and medical history and physical examination guidelines.

-Choosing Wisely Canada has produced evidence-based recommendations regarding tests for low-risk surgical procedures.
-For example, the program recommends that physicians do not order baseline laboratory studies (complete blood count, coagulation testing, or serum biochemistry) for asymptomatic patients undergoing low-risk non-cardiac surgery.
-These recommendations have been combined by Choosing Wisely Canada into a decision-support grid for all surgical cases.
+Choosing Wisely Canada has produced evidence-based recommendations regarding pre-operative tests for low-risk surgical procedures.
+For example, the Canadian Anesthesiologists’ Society recommends that physicians do not order baseline laboratory studies (complete blood count, coagulation testing, or serum biochemistry) for asymptomatic patients undergoing low-risk non-cardiac surgery.

 Who is involved?

-The clinical development team consists of clinical experts in anesthesia, surgery, and internal medicine, family physicians, pre-operative nurses and patients, with support from the Ministry of Health and the Health Quality Council.
+The clinical development team of clinical experts in anesthesia, surgery, and internal medicine, family medicine, pre-operative nurses from North Battleford, Prince Albert, Regina, Saskatoon as well as patient advisors leads this work, with support from the provincial Appropriateness of Care Program team including two physician leads, an administrative lead and staff from the Ministry of Health and the Health Quality Council.